Managing the Database

 The WSUS database is configured during setup to store the following types of information:

-Depending on your server and network configurations, you must use a Windows® Internal Database or SQL Server 2005 database for your WSUS installation (for more information about your database options when installing WSUS, see "Choose the Database Used for WSUS" in Deploying Microsoft Windows Server Update Services (http://go.microsoft.com/fwlink/?linkid=79983).
+Depending on your server and network configurations, you use a Windows® Internal Database or SQL Server database for your WSUS installation.
+For more information about your database options when installing WSUS, see the WSUS Deployment Guide (http://go.microsoft.com/fwlink/?LinkId=139832).

 You may have to perform one or two special database tasks as part of regular operations.
 You should regularly back up the WSUS database.
 For more information, see Backing Up Windows Server Update Services 3.0 SP2.
 You should also re-index the database to improve its performance.
 For more information, see Appendix I: Database Maintenance.
 In addition, you may want to move WSUS data from a Windows Internal Database installation to a SQL Server installation.